Radu Dan

 Conclusion

-Having a clear understanding of what are the differences between iOS .current vs .autoupdatingCurrent is important when designing your APIs.
+Working with dates and times can be tricky, so understanding the differences between .current and .autoupdatingCurrent is crucial when designing your APIs.

 Further readings